How to Turn Your Balcony Into a Private Sanctuary

 (Note: I linked to the products we used via Amazon.com and, if you buy them,

 the affiliate fee will go to helping women in need become entrepreneurs.)

 The 21st-century city girl works hard and plays hard.
 Because of this, she needs a spot to unwind, relax and gather her thoughts at the end of the daily grind.
 What better place to do that than the balcony of her urban apartment??
 A little decor and a few necessities can turn any balcony into a sanctuary fit for a queen.

 Here’s a step-by-step account (with photos and links) of how, in one weekend, I transformed the ugliest part of our New York City apartment into my favorite place to hang out:

 Green It Up

 There are many aesthetic and psychological reasons to use a lot of green in your relaxation area.
 Settings with a lot of green reduce ADHD symptoms and help people concentrate better.
-In fact, researchers at the University of Rochester found that glimpses of green enhanced overall creativity.
+In fact, studies have shown that glimpses of green enhanced overall creativity.
 Green also promotes balance, as it is the color at the center of the color spectrum.